edithgogo/CINN/README.md

 docker build . -t cinn-dev
 ```

-Then start a docker container, and compile the code inside it
+Then start a docker container, and compile the code inside it:

 ```sh
 # inside the docker container